feddelegrand7/bubblyr/README.md

 Below you can find some examples, feel free to experiment the remaining
 themes:

-##### Important: You may experiment some lags when viewing your Shiny/Rmd Document in the RStudio pane, use the browser instead.
+#### Important: You may experiment some lags when viewing your Shiny/Rmd Document in the RStudio pane, instead use the browser.

 ``` r
 library(shiny)